bquast/HomomorphicEncryption/README.md

 ## Additional Information

-An overview of the changes is available in the NEWS file.
+An overview of the changes is available in the [NEWS.md](/NEWS.md) file.

 ```r
 news(package='rnn')